abinashmohanty/botkit-heroku/README.md

 # [GSIUXD](http://www.gsiuxd.co) Slack App

 Introducing UXbot; our 1st Slack app for GSIUXD community.
 This is our live and production repository that's being hosted on Heroku server.
-Check out our [development version](#development-version) if you wanna test this slack app on your system locally.
+Check out our [development version](#development-version) `(coming soon)`if you wanna test this slack app on your system locally.
 Let's look at what this slack app does.

 ## UXbot Slack App
 1. About UXbot